 Partnering with WICHE since 1955

-WICHE Commission Chair, President/CEO, The CIRI Foundation
+President/CEO, The CIRI Foundation

-Susan Anderson, president and CEO of The CIRI Foundation and a WICHE commissioner representing the state of Alaska, was elected vice chair of the WICHE Commission in November 2019.
+Susan Anderson, president and CEO of The CIRI Foundation and a WICHE commissioner representing the state of Alaska, and served as Chair of the WICHE Commission in 2021.
 Anderson has worked for The CIRI Foundation since October 1999 and has been its president/CEO since April 2000.
 The foundation’s mission is to promote individual self-development and economic self-sufficiency through education and to maintain pride in culture and heritage among Alaska Natives in the Cook Inlet region and their descendants.
 Its staff manages postsecondary scholarships and grants, research and other education projects.
 Anderson has advanced the work of the Ready to Read, Ready to Learn Task Force: Alaska’s Early Childhood Investment and served as the chair of Best Beginnings Early Learning Council which was formed to implement the task force recommendations.
 She also serves on the board of Alaska Children’s Trust.
 Prior to joining the foundation, she was manager of the continuing education programs for SPIE—The International Society for Optical Engineering, a not-for-profit scientific organization.
 Anderson also consulted with National Alliance for Photonics Education in Manufacturing partners around the United States to facilitate communication and effective implementation of programs among universities, technical institutes and industry members.
 She received a bachelor’s degree in secondary education and a master’s in adult education administration from Western Washington University.